 The first time I went to a sporting event in Philadelphia, it was a 4th of July celebration at the Vet, and 58,000 people showed up to see the Phils face the Houston Astros, with Nolan Ryan pitching.
 The game and the fireworks combined did not last as long as it took to get out of the parking lot and onto the Walt Whitman Bridge: 2 hours and 40 minutes.
 Trust me: Take the freakin' subway.

 Coming out of the AT&T subway station, you’ll walk down Pattison Avenue, with a parking lot on the former site of Veterans Stadium to your left, and the site of the Spectrum to your right.
 Further to your right is the successor to the Spectrum, the Wells Fargo Center, named for the banking and insurance company.
 Further to your right is Lincoln Financial Field.
 You'll be likely to enter either at the north end zone or the west sideline.

-If you drove in, parking is $35, and the lot on the site of The Vet is among those available.
+If you drove in, parking is $35 (nearly double what it is for Phillies games), and the lot on the site of The Vet is among those available.
 Tailgating is permitted.

 The new home of the Eagles has seen them make the Playoffs more often than not, and reach the Super Bowl in the 2004 season.
 And fan behavior, while still rowdy, is not as criminal as it was at The Vet: No more municipal court under the stands is necessary.

 It looks a lot taller from the inside, because the field is well below street level.

 Inside the stadium, concourses are wide and well-lit, a big departure from The Vet.
 Escalators are safe and nearly always work, as opposed to the Vet, which did not have escalators, only seemingly-endless ramps.
 Getting to your seat should be easy.